dynamsoft-docs/license-server-docs/selfhosting/ConfigureReverseProxyUsingNginx.md

 ## Configure SSL

 For security, we should access the Dynamsoft License Server via HTTPS.

+### Self-signed Certificate

 For demoing and testing purposes, we can try the self-signed certificate when configuring `nginx` by uncommenting the 3 lines as shown below.

 ``` shell
 server {